makerdao/endgame-docs/maker-core/constitutional-conservers.md

 The Maker Constitution is designed to safeguard the interests of MKR holders.
 By preserving and protecting the Constitution from changes, Constitutional Conservers function as guardians of MKR holders' interests.

-Constitutional Conservers may never change the Constitution or governance dynamics, unless they do it within the Constitution processes and frameworks.
+Constitutional Conservers may never change the Constitution or governance dynamics unless they do it within the Constitution processes and frameworks.
 During Pregame, CVC Members are allowed and encouraged to help refine the Maker Constitution.

 ## Eligibility requirements
 To be eligible, Constitutional Conservers must make a public pledge committing to: